-The mix of red clay and Cecil soils that are common in Northeast NC may cause problems for the structure of a home, especially when paired with the wet and often muggy climate.Schedule Free Inspection
+The mix of red clay and Cecil soils that are common in Northeast, NC may cause problems for the structure of a home in wet & muggy climates.Schedule Free Inspection

 These days, there are a number of concrete lifting and repair methods that can be deployed to restore these surfaces to full health.
 The team here at JES Foundation Repair is highly skilled and trained in the most up-to-date concrete lifting measures.
 Unlike other firms who utilize out-of-date concrete lifting methods like mudjacking, we use modern and effective processes like polyurethane foam injection and slab pier installations.